 If you have this type, extra blood vessels start to form in your eye underneath the macula.
 These new vessels tend to leak blood and other fluid into your eye, which causes damage.
 It's not clear exactly why the vessels form, although some experts think it may be part of an effort to get rid of the drusen.

 Scientists have identified 20 or so genes which may be linked to more than half of AMD cases.
 This helps explain why you have a higher risk of AMD if other members of your family have it.

 But genes aren't the whole story.
 There are other things that may combine with genes to raise your chances of getting AMD.

 Age.
 This is the No. 1 thing that puts you at risk for AMD.
 About 2% of people in their 50s have AMD, and almost a third of people over 75 do.

 Race and ethnicity.
-Whites have the highest risk of AMD, followed by Chinese and Hispanic/Latino people and, with the least risk, African-Americans.
-Whites are also more likely to go blind from AMD than African-Americans.
+White people have the highest risk of AMD, followed by Chinese and Hispanic/Latino people and, with the least risk, African American people.
+White people are also more likely to go blind from AMD than African American people.

-About a third of whites have a gene that's been linked with AMD.
+About a third of white people have a gene that's been linked with AMD.
 If you have light-colored eyes, you also have greater odds of developing dry AMD, possibly because light eyes don't deflect ultraviolet rays as well as dark eyes.